macCesar/purgetss-docs/docs/customization/1-Configuring Guide.md

 ## Customizing Colors
 Customizing the default color palette for your project.

-**PurgeTSS** includes tailwind's default color palette.
-But when you do need to customize your palette, you can configure your colors under the `colors` key in the `theme` section of your `config.js` file:
+**PurgeTSS** includes Tailwind's default color palette, but you can customize it by configuring your colors under the `colors` key in the `theme` section of your `config.js` file:

 ```typescript title="Customizing Colors"
 module.exports = {